DiGeorge syndrome (22q11.2 deletion syndrome)

 A ventricular septal defect is an abnormal opening (hole) in the heart that forms between the heart's lower pumping chambers (ventricles), as shown in the heart on the right.
 This allows oxygen-rich and oxygen-poor blood to mix.
 A normal heart is shown on the left.

-If your baby has truncus arteriosus, one large vessel leads out of the heart, instead of two separate vessels, and there's a hole in the wall between the ventricles (ventricular septal defect).
+If you or your baby has truncus arteriosus, one large vessel leads out of the heart, instead of two separate vessels, and there's a hole in the wall between the ventricles (ventricular septal defect).
 The oxygen-rich blood (red) and the oxygen-poor blood (blue) mix together, resulting in blood with an insufficient oxygen supply (purple) for the body.

 Tetralogy of Fallot is a combination of four congenital abnormalities.
 The four defects include a ventricular septal defect (VSD), pulmonary valve stenosis, a misplaced aorta and a thickened right ventricular wall (right ventricular hypertrophy).
 They usually result in an insufficient amount of oxygenated blood reaching the body.